webplatformz/react-training-slides-v2/.github/ISSUE_TEMPLATE/course-instance.md

   - breaking changes in React, React Router, other tools?
   - any new features to include?
 - [ ] Dev tools work (e.g. with current Node.js version)
+- [ ] Order a new collectors link for the Survey Monkey feedback form.
+Each link is different but points to the same form (e.g., [Feedback Form](https://de.surveymonkey.com/r/PTSDCGT))

 ### Latest 1 week before course